Support the LTCAF

 Cash donations and gifts allow the Lone Tree Cultural Arts Foundation to allocate your gifts quickly and towards projects that have the most positive impact in the community.
 Cash donations also allow you to receive full tax benefits to the extent allowed by law.
 We encourage you to also consider a multi-year pledge to maximize the power of your gift.
 Many pledges are for a two- to three-year term, but depending on the size of the gift, other terms can be arranged.

 Gifts of Securities

 Appreciated securities can sometimes provide larger tax benefits.
 By donating appreciated securities, you may claim the current market value of the shares as the gift amount and thereby avoid capital gains taxes.
-Interested donors may contact Michael Greenberg at 303-653-3499 for details and to arrange your gift of appreciated securities.
+Interested donors may contact the LTCAF Treasurer at firstname.lastname@example.org for details and to arrange your gift of appreciated securities.